NabeelGhalib/nabeelghalib.github.io/Bank_Loan_Risk_Prediction/README.md

 ![ROC Curve](roc_curve.png)

-Fully Paid Loans (Class 1): The ROC curve for Class 1 shows a high true positive rate, indicating that the model is excellent at identifying fully paid loans.
+- **Fully Paid Loans (Class 1):** The ROC curve for Class 1 shows a high true positive rate, indicating that the model is excellent at identifying fully paid loans.
-Charged-Off Loans (Class 0): The ROC curve for Class 0 demonstrates a similarly high true positive rate and low false positive rate, confirming the model's effectiveness at identifying charged-off loans.
+- **Charged-Off Loans (Class 0):** The ROC curve for Class 0 demonstrates a similarly high true positive rate and low false positive rate, confirming the model's effectiveness at identifying charged-off loans.

 **Overall Performance:**

-- The final XGBoost model achieved a 97.53% accuracy score, demonstrating its effectiveness in predicting loan risk.
+- The final XGBoost model achieved a **97.53%** accuracy score, demonstrating its effectiveness in predicting loan risk.
 - The AUC-ROC score, along with the precision, recall, and F1-scores, shows the model’s robustness in distinguishing between fully paid and charged-off loans.

 ## 5. Conclusion:

 In this project, I aimed to predict loan defaults and assess the effectiveness of predictive models in distinguishing between fully paid loans and charged-off loans.
-The XGBoost model demonstrated remarkable performance with an accuracy of 97.53% and an AUC-ROC score of 0.9760, which indicates the model’s ability to distinguish between the two classes with high confidence.
+The XGBoost model demonstrated remarkable performance with an accuracy of **97.53%** and an AUC-ROC score of **0.9760**, which indicates the model’s ability to distinguish between the two classes with high confidence.

 **Key insights from the evaluation include:**